“A National Sports Authority: For A More Healthy, Productive & Peaceful Nation”

 by Dr. Patrick Martin, MD,

 There are solutions.
 Regular physical activity is a vital ingredient of a healthy lifestyle.
-Organized sports offer viable alternatives to gun-worship.
+Organized sports offer viable alternatives to gun worship.
 And, at a minimum, a professionally-run national sports infrastructure promises adequate and predictable funding of sports.
+It can also bring communities together to support local teams as well as international teams that have an impact around the world.
+People are also able to go onto websites like fun88, for example, to place some bets on their favorite team or player so they can potentially win some money from it.

 According to the United Nation’s Office On Sport For Development And Peace: “Sport is a powerful tool to strengthen social ties and networks, and to promote ideals of peace, fraternity, solidarity, non-violence, tolerance and justice”.
 Such a tool is needed in St. Kitts and Nevis to support excellence in organized and competitive sports, and to champion physical activity as a powerful ingredient of good spiritual, mental, social and physical health.